 Salmon Creek Falls, Big Sur

 - Distance: 1/4 mile-round trip — Difficulty: Easy

 Start at the pullout 3.6 miles north of Ragged Point (45 minutes south of the Pfeiffer Big Sur State Park entrance) and follow the trail signs.
 This short, scenic hike leads to the beautiful 120-foot waterfall at Salmon Creek.
-For those with more energy to burn, why not tackle the entire 10.9-mile trail.
-You’ll experience a total elevation gain of 6,063 feet, not to mention a super introduction into the epic possibilities of the Silver Peak Wilderness!
+For those with more energy to burn, why not tackle the entire 10.9-mile trail?
+You’ll experience a total elevation gain of 6,063 feet, not to mention a super introduction to the epic possibilities of the Silver Peak Wilderness!